hipe/tmx/human/doc/issues/043-contextualization.md

 in one form of usage, this amounts to a map function of [#ca-001]
 emissions:

-  • the session has a method that produces an emission handler.
+  • the session exposes a method that maps an emission handler into another emission handler. the second emission handler is supposed to contextualize and re-emit its emissions into the first handler. it's called `emission_handler_via_emission_handler` (this name cross-references to here).
-    (`to_emission_handler`, cross-referenced to here.)

   • the session can be constructed with and/or has a writer for an emission handler.